illinoistech-itm/jhajek/itmo-453/metrics-tutorial/Readme.md

 This file has two purposes: it starts the `Consul` service as well as copies the `node exporter` service config file into the Consul configuration directory: `/etc/consul.d`.

-Now when the Consul service starts on each VM, the node_exporter service will also start and register there endpoints with Consul.
+When the Consul service starts on each VM, the `node_exporter service` will also start and register itself with Consul.

 #### Where does everything start?

-The final piece is run time configuration during the `terraform apply` stage in the `main.tf` file.
+The final piece is the run time configuration during the `terraform apply` stage in the `main.tf` file.

 ```
 # main.tf